-Saqondisana Investment proposes to undertake chrome, manganese, coal, gold prospecting activities in respect of Portion of portions RE/14375, RE/16922 of the Farm Fuleni Reserve 14375 GU, Farm Mhlana 16922 GU and Farm Lot 320 Empangeni 13745 GU in King Cetshwayo, KwaZulu-Natal Province.
+Saqondisana Investment proposes to undertake chrome, manganese, coal, gold prospecting activities in respect of Portion of portions RE/14375, RE/16922 of the Farm Fuleni Reserve 14375 GU, Farm Mhlana 16922 GU and Farm Lot 320 Empangeni 13745 GU in the King Cetshwayo district, KwaZulu-Natal Province.

 Saqondisana investment has appointed Vahlengwe Mining Advisory and Consulting (Pty) Ltd as the independent Environmental Assessment Practitioner (EAP) to conduct the environmental authorisation process.
 The proposed prospecting activities will include non-invasive and invasive techniques.
 The planned invasive activities entail drilling of ten (10) boreholes and trenching.
-Bulk sampling provision has been made to excavate about five trenches, each with dimensions of 30 meters by 20 meters at a depth of 30 meters depending on the borehole results.
+Bulk sampling provision has been made to excavate about five trenches, each with dimensions of 20 meters by 10 meters at a depth of 15 meters depending on the borehole results.
 The core logs will be sent to a laboratory for detailed analysis to analyse the mineral composition of the core samples.